 Nicholas Emory Dogas is a passionate music educator who is dedicated to the advancement of both choral and general music education.
-He currently leads a vibrant, joy-centered and collaborative music education program at Ellicott Mills Middle School in Howard County, Maryland.
+He currently leads a vibrant, joy-centered and collaborative choral music education program at Ellicott Mills Middle School in Howard County, Maryland.
 In his classroom, Mr. Dogas incorporates an eclectic blend of research-based methodologies, including Orff, Kodály and Dalcroze.
-In addition to his teaching duties, he is currently serving as coordinator of the Howard County GT Middle School Chorus.
+In addition to his teaching duties, he serves as coordinator of the Howard County GT Junior High Chorus, a select ensemble comprised of the finest singers throughout the county.

 Prior to joining the Howard County Public School System, Mr. Dogas led thriving choral programs in a variety of school settings, and ensembles under his direction consistently took home top honors at adjudication.
-He has previously served as assistant conductor of the Prince George’s County Middle School Honors Choir.
-Today, Mr. Dogas maintains a studio of voice and piano students and performs as a baritone soloist throughout the Baltimore and D.C. metro areas.
-He also serves as the bass section leader of the Sanctuary Choir of the First & Franklin Street Presbyterian Church in Baltimore, MD.
+Today, Mr. Dogas is in demand as a clinician at choral festivals across Maryland.
+Since 2011, he has served as the bass section leader of the Sanctuary Choir of the First & Franklin Street Presbyterian Church in Baltimore, MD.
+In 2019, he assumed the role of Associate for Children's Music Ministry.

 Mr. Dogas holds a Master of Music in Voice Performance from The Peabody Conservatory of the Johns Hopkins University and a Bachelor of Music in Vocal/Choral Music Education from The College of New Jersey.
 His teachers have included William Sharp, Steven Rainbolt and Suzanne Hickman.
 He has coached with Ann Baltz, John Shirley-Quirk and Mark Markham.